 Whilst the AAA games of the time were pushing for even crisper graphics and more sizeable maps like bodybuilders flexing their muscles, several indie developers were taking things back to the basics.
-More refined controls, tuned gameplay, and enough nostalgia to knock out a horse became the flavour of the year on the Xbox Marketplace.
+More refined controls, tuned gameplay, and enough nostalgia to knock out a horse became one of the best selling video games of all time on the Xbox Marketplace.
 And so the revolution was born, with few games had such a lasting impact as Super Meat Boy.

 Super Meat Boy is a 2D platformer in which the player controls Meat Boy, a square, bright red chunk of – you guessed it – meat.
 In typical platformer fashion, Meat Boy’s girlfriend, Bandage Girl, is kidnapped by an arch enemy, Dr. Fetus.
 A chapter-by-chapter rescue mission ensues, in which our detestably-looking protagonist has to fight his way through 300 levels of ensuing pain and anguish.
 As you may have already guessed, this a platform game like no other.